Green Infrastructure Planning Resources

 *To obtain Word or Excel document versions of documents marked with an asterisk, please contact the CCCWP at cleanwater@pw.cccounty.us or 925-313-2360

-Each municipality's Green Infrastructure Plan describes how, over the long term, the municipality will shift their streets, roads, storm drains, parking lots, and building roofs from conventional “gray” storm drain infrastructure—where runoff flows directly into storm drains and then to creeks and the Bay/Delta—to a more resilient, sustainable system that slows runoff by dispersing it to vegetated areas, promotes infiltration, and uses bioretention to clean runoff.
+Each municipality's GI Plan describes how, over the long term, the municipality will shift their streets, roads, storm drains, parking lots, and building roofs from conventional “gray” storm drain infrastructure—where runoff flows directly into storm drains and then to creeks and the Bay/Delta—to a more resilient, sustainable system that slows runoff by dispersing it to vegetated areas, promotes infiltration, and uses bioretention to clean runoff.

-The Plans include the following required elements:
+The Plans include the following elements:

-- Targets for the amount of impervious surface to be retrofitted by 2020, 2030, and 2040
+• Targets for the amount of impervious surface to be retrofitted by 2020, 2030, and 2040

-- Prioritized projects and areas for potential projects for implementation
+• Prioritized projects and areas for potential projects for implementation

-- Process for tracking and mapping completed projects
+• Process for tracking and mapping completed projects

-- Updates to planning documents (General Plans, Storm Drain Master Plans, Complete Streets Plans, etc.)
+• Updates to planning documents (General Plans, Storm Drain Master Plans, Complete Streets Plans, etc.)

-- Design guidelines
+• Design guidelines

-- Standard specifications and details
+• Standard specifications and details

-- Evaluation of funding options
+• Evaluation of funding options

-- Policies and ordinances needed to implement
+• Policies and ordinances needed to implement

-- Outreach and education
+• Outreach and education

-Municipalities were also required to review their current infrastructure projects, identify and prioritize where Green Infrastructure can be included as part of these projects (“no missed opportunities”), and include a workplan for completing prioritized projects.
+Most Contra Costa municipalities’ GI Plans were submitted to the San Francisco Bay Regional Water Quality Control Board in September 2019.
+The cities of Antioch, Oakley, and Brentwood submitted their GI Plans in September 2020.
+Municipalities were also required to review their current infrastructure projects, identify and prioritize where Green Infrastructure could be incorporated (“no missed opportunities”), and include a workplan for completing prioritized projects.

 Resources

-Green Infrastructure Project Planning and Design
+Green Infrastructure (GI) Project Planning and Design

 Here are some useful guidance manuals, design examples, and engineering details: